CSP Hoster Program explained

 Beware potential audits

-In addition, the CSP-Hoster Program Guide expressly stipulates that Microsoft has the right to audit CSP-Hosters and their Subcontractors (infrastructure providers).
+The CSP-Hoster Program Guide expressly stipulates that Microsoft has the right to audit CSP-Hosters and their Subcontractors (infrastructure providers).

 If you want to discuss your opportunities and challenges, please don't hesitate to contact us using the form below.
 We promise a genuine conversation, not a sales pitch.